-- 1. Finance and Investment Committee.
+- Finance and Investment Committee.
 The Finance and Investment Committee is established pursuant to Article 7b(3) of the Foundation's Bylaws.
 Subject to the general supervision and ratification of the Board, the Finance and Investment Committee shall exercise control over the funds of the Foundation.
 Specific responsibilities of the Finance and Investment Committee include: - a.
 Carrying out all current policies set forth in the Foundation's Investment Policy; - b.
 Advising the Board on the selection of an Investment Consultant; - c.
 Overseeing and monitoring the status of the Foundation's assets; - d.
 Advising the Board on spending (SEE APPENDIX A), investment, and cash management policies, including asset allocation and prohibited transactions; - e.
 Setting and evaluating the target total return on investments; - f.
-Making recommendations to the Board on other fiscal policies and procedures; - g.
-Carrying out a performance review of the Investment Consultant every 5 years, or earlier if conditions warrant; - h.
+Working with the designated Investment Consultant to select Investment Managers; - g.f.
+Making recommendations to the Board on other fiscal policies and procedures; - h-g.
+Carrying out a performance review of the Investment Consultant every 5 years, or earlier if conditions warrant; - ÷h.
 Carrying out an annual review of the Investment Policy Statement. - 2.
 Investment Consultant.
-Specific responsibilities of the Investment Consultant include: - a.
-Assisting the Finance and Investment Committee in establishing investment policy, objectives, and guidelines - b.
-Directing asset allocation and selecting Investment Managers on a discretionary basis, subject to the guidelines and limits of this policy, and reviewing such managers quarterly; - c.
-Measuring and evaluating investment performance; and - d.
-Other tasks as deemed appropriate. - 3.
+Specific responsibilities of Tthe Investment Consultant include: - a. may aAssisting the Finance and Investment Committee in establishing investment policy, objectives, and guidelines; - b.
+Directing asset allocation and selecting Investment Managers on a discretionary basis, subject to the guidelines and limits of this policy, and reviewing such managers over timequarterly; - c. mMeasuring and evaluating investment performance; and - 2.d. oOther tasks as deemed appropriate. - 3.
 Investment Manager.
+Investment Managers are typically hired by the Foundation on the recommendation of the Investment Consultant to the Finance and Investment Committee.
 Investment Managers have discretion to purchase, sell, or hold the specific securities that will be used to meet the Foundation's investment objectives. - 4.
 Custodian.
 The custodian will physically (or through agreement with a sub-custodian) maintain possession of securities owned by the Foundation, collect dividend and interest payments, redeem maturing securities, and effect receipt and delivery following purchases and sales.
 The custodian may also perform regular accounting of all assets owned, purchased, or sold, as well as movement of assets into and out of the Foundation accounts.